George Pierce Andrews: Personal life

 In 1889 Andrews married Catherine Van Auken, the daughter of his former client, Commodore Cornelius Kingsland Garrison.
 Garrison had also served as Mayor of San Francisco from 1853 to 1854.
 Andrews never had any children, however he had a step-daughter, Cornelia Garrison Van Auken, from his wife's previous marriage.

+Death

+In May 1892, Andrews suffered a stroke and died from a subsequent case of pneumonia on May 24.